Welcome to the Department of Industrial Relations

 Program Overview

-California Voluntary Protection Program (Star and VPP Construction) is a top-level safety and health leadership program designed for fixed and non-site establishments.
+California Voluntary Protection Program (Cal/VPP Star and Cal/VPP Construction) is a top-level safety and health leadership program designed for fixed and non-fixed site establishments.
 Large construction projects that will be in operation for at least one year may be eligible for Cal/VPP Star fix-site recognition.
-Non-fixed worksite employers, such as construction contractors.
+Non-fixed worksite employers, such as construction contractors may be eligible for VPP Construction.
 Statewide recognition and exemption from programmed inspections will apply to all sites in California where the Cal/VPP Construction employer has overall responsibility for worker safety and health at the site.

 SHARP (Safety and Health Achievement Recognition Program) is a mid-level recognition program that may offer eligible employers an exemption from Cal/OSHA Enforcement programmed inspections.
-California offers two SHARP programs: Cal/SHARP for high-hazard employers with fixed- and mobile-worksites, except construction worksites; and Cal/SHARP – Construction, a pilot program for contractors working at construction sites.
+Cal/SHARP is for high-hazard employers with fixed- and mobile-worksites.

 Golden Gate is an entry-level program for small high-hazard employers and is site specific.
 Employers must have an established, minimally effective injury and illness prevention program in order to receive recognition.
 The Golden Gate program does not offer inspection exemptions.